isomerpages/pa-corp/_tender-details/Tender for Provision of Security Services at Buangkok Community Club.md

 variant: tiptap
 description: ""
 ---
-<h4>Tender for Provision of Security Services at Buangkok Community Club for a period of two years with the option to renew for another two years</h4>
+<h4>Tender for Provision of Security Services at Buangkok Community Club for a period of two years with option to renew for another two years</h4>
 <hr>
 <h4>Details</h4>
 <p>A mandatory Pre-tender briefing will be held on:</p>